-This guide briefly describes the membership conditions and main Scheme benefits that apply if you pay into the LGPS after 31 March 2015.
+This guide briefly describes the membership conditions and main Scheme benefits that apply if you pay into the LGPS on or after 1 April 2015.

 Any reference to the LGPS or the Scheme is a reference to the LGPS in Scotland.